All hotel rooms must have a lock on them for the guest’s privacy.

 1. Use a Door Jammer Pole

-When fitted around a doorknob, these poles can also prevent the handle from being turned.
-Such poles are adjustable in height, enabling them to be temporarily fitted to any door with handles at any height.
+When fitted around a doorknob, the poles prevent the handle from being turned.
+They are adjustable in height, enabling them to be temporarily fitted to any door with handles.

 2. Remove the Door Handle

-Otherwise, the person on the other side can wedge the handle into the door to open it again.
+Remove the handle on both sides, or else someone can wedge the handle into the door to open it again from the outside.
 This method is suitable for doors that open inwards and outwards.
-However, this solution doesn’t offer protection from the door being kicked in.

 3. Bend a Fork Into the Latch

 Another secure way to lock a door without a lock is to use a fork.
 This DIY door lock is quick to make and easily transportable.
-Other equipment needed includes pliers and wire cutters.
+You’ll also need pliers or wire cutters.

-First, use pliers to bend a quarter of the prongs inwards to a 90-degree angle.
+First, use pliers to bend a quarter of the fork’s prongs inwards to a 90-degree angle.
 Then, cut half of the fork handle off using wire cutters.
-Fit the bent prong end into the door latch, close the door, and slide the handle between the prongs to secure it in place.
+Fit the bent prongs into the door latch, close the door, and slide the handle between the prongs to secure it in place.

-If tools aren’t available, this lock can also be built without tools.
-Bend the tip of the fork prongs within the door latch itself and secure a second fork handle through the prongs once fitted.
+If tools aren’t available, this lock can also be built without tools by bending the fork prongs within the door latch itself.

 4. Wedge a Doorstop

-If the room has a doorstop, use it inwards to wedge the door closed.
-Place it under the door as tightly as possible.
-A heavy-duty doorstop should prevent the door from being opened fully, but it’s unlikely to withstand brute force.
+If the room has a doorstop, place it firmly under the door so it is as tight as possible.
+A heavy-duty doorstop prevents the door from opening fully, but it’s unlikely to withstand brute force.

-However, having a doorstop in place can alert you that someone is attempting to enter, giving more time to escape or call for help.
+At the very least, a doorstop in place gives more time to escape or call for help if someone is forcing the door.
 This method doesn’t work if the door opens outwards instead of inwards.

 5. Secure the Back of a Chair

 This method is not 100% reliable, as the chair can slip or break if brute force is applied.
 This is particularly the case if the chair is wooden.
-But it can delay an intruder, giving you time to get help or escape.
+But it does delay intruders, giving you time to get help or escape.

 6. Tie Rope Around the Handle

-For lever door handles or doors that open outwards, the door can be locked using a strong rope or metal chain.
+For lever door handles or doors that open outwards, tie a strong rope or metal chain around the handle to lock it.
 A belt can also be used, but it won’t be as secure.

 To lock the door, tie one end of the rope to the handle and the other to a heavy object in the room.
 Suitable options include a refrigerator, a bed, or a couch.
 Make sure the rope or chain is pulled taut, with no slack.